shakiraweir/BookHub/README.md

-# Pearls of Wisdom
+# BookHub

 ## Description
-This app provides a personalized way for book collectors to create and keep a digital database of their home library.
+The BookHub provides a personalized way for book collectors to create and keep a digital database of their home library.
 Not only is it a tool for catologing your books, but a user can connect to a community of other book lovers through the discussion forum.

 ![](planning/IMG-3157.JPG?raw=true)